At Ottawa Downtown Dental, our dentist offers both in-office and take-home teeth whitening options to help our Ottawa patients brighten their smiles.

 - Does insurance cover the cost of teeth whitening?

-Dental insurance does not typically cover the cost of teeth whitening because it is a purely cosmetic procedure with no health benefits for your teeth.
+Dental insurance does not typically cover the cost of teeth whitening because it is a purely cosmetic procedure that will not affect your overall health.